Frequently Asked Questions (And some you might not have thought of yet)

 I generally work independently, but, if you would like a second photographer, this absolutely could be arranged.
 I would choose a trusted fellow photographer who has the same attitude and style that I do towards shooting your wedding.
 There would be an additional charge, to cover their time assisting me.

 Why do we need to pay for a professional photographer when we can just get our friend to do it for free?

-A “friend” shooting your wedding for free will have no obligation to produce great images, or have any contingency for equipment failures or any back up plan.
+A friend shooting your wedding for free will have no obligation to produce great images, or have any contingency for equipment failures or any back up plan.
 What happens if their camera stops working during the ceremony or their memory card fails with all your photos from the day on it?
 What if they completely miss a crucial shot, or their camera can’t cope with very low light?
-There are no second chances – they have to be captured perfectly first time.
-In essence, you are paying for a professional’s expertise and experience of handling difficult situations such as low light, bad weather and complicated crowd control, and also the fact they have trustworthy camera equipment that they can rely on again and again.
+There are no second chances – they have to be captured perfectly the first time.
+In essence, you are paying for a professional’s expertise and experience in handling difficult situations such as low light, bad weather and complicated crowd control.
+Professional photographers also have trustworthy camera equipment that they can rely on again and again.

 OK we’re convinced, how do we book?

 The first thing to do is double-check my availability.
 If I am free for your date, when you are ready, I will send over a booking form and contract and invoice for the £300 booking fee.
 Once all these are completed the day is yours!